MontanaFlossCo/Flint-Documentation/guides/activities.md

 }
 ```

-The metadata is created using a builder provided on the `ActivityMetadata` type.
+The metadata is created using a builder provided on the [`ActivityMetadata`](https://github.com/MontanaFlossCo/Flint/blob/e4896c4dc43a6df52ddb893051a6e177f5fe7e97/FlintCore/Activities/ActivityMetadata.swift) type.
 Custom search attributes can also be configured as shown.
 This then simplifies the `prepareActivity` implementation.

 Any `metadata` extracted from the input is available in an optional `metadata` property of the activity builder.
 The values from the metadata are used to populate the activity, and then your function can further customise it with the builder.

-Note that some properties are not always correct to pass straight through to the activity.
-In particular, the `title` of a document returned as `metadata` needs to have a verb appended to it in the title of the activity.
+Note that some properties are not always appropriate to pass straight through to the activity.
+In particular, the `title` of a document returned as `metadata` needs to have a verb appended to it in the title of the activity, so that the result is a clear call to action.

 In this example we'll fix the `title` of the activity to include the verb `Open`, and not just the default `title` from the metadata, and all the rest — search attributes, keywords, thumbnail and so on are automatically populated from the input's metadata: